TYPO3GmbH/ext-mediamanager/Documentation/Developer/Index.rst

 Developer Corner
 ================

-With the filelist module there is also an alternative for displaying modal windows and snack bar notifications in the topframe.
+With the mediamanager module there is also an alternative for displaying modal windows and snack bar notifications in the topframe.

 The postmessage api(https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) is used for the communication